Alberobello Puglia

 The Central promenade, Stradun, is the heartbeat of the city, thriving with shops, cafes, people and fun.
 Dubrovnik actually does have it all.
 You’ll find boutique clothing shops, jewelry stores, art galleries and a decent amount of souvenir shops.
 Moreover, you will like the authentic, handmade crafts and delicacies.

-Of course, if you’re not a shopper, there is aways an abundance of backstreet, quiet charm to enjoy.
+Of course, if you’re not a shopper, there is always an abundance of backstreet, quiet charm to enjoy.
 You can find many spots to take beautiful pictures.
 In Dubrovnik Croatia , you will find everything!

 Beaches